-The Medicare Beneficiary Ombudsman shares information with the Secretary of Health and Human Services, Congress, and other organizations about what works well and what doesn’t work well to improve the quality of the services and care you get through Medicare.
+The Medicare Beneficiary Ombudsman also shares information with the Secretary of Health and Human Services, Congress, and other organizations about what does and doesn’t work well to improve the quality of the services and care you get through Medicare.

-SHIPs and BFCC-QIOs provide information and counseling to help you with:
+SHIPs provide free information and counseling to help you with:

 - Your Medicare questions, including your benefits, coverage, premiums, deductibles, and coinsurance

-- Problems joining or leaving a Medicare Advantage Plan (Part C) (like an HMO or PPO), or any other Medicare health plan, or Medicare Prescription Drug Plan (Part D).
+- Joining or leaving a Medicare Advantage Plan (Part C) (like an HMO or PPO), any other Medicare health plan, or Medicare Prescription Drug Plan (Part D).

 For more information, call your SHIP.

 Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO)